Ready to start building powerful Web

 data between page hits which allows writing fairly complex pages with very little code.

-Not a fan of Visual Studio?
-No problem.
-Web Connection also works with other
+Regardless of which style you choose, Web Connection also works with other

 code-only, "I don't need no stinking HTML Editor" kind of guy,